sandstorm-io/sandstorm/docs/index.md

 and can run any web app that runs on Linux, though some apps may need changes to work within the Sandstorm sandbox.

-Sandstorm is very new and a lot of features have yet to be developed.
+Sandstorm is very new and a lot of features have yet to be developed;
-But, many people are already using it for real work every day.
+however, many people are already using it for real work every day.

 ## Choose your adventure